 Asking a customer for thoughts about their onboarding experience months after they’ve been onboarded is not an effective process at all.
 To ensure feedback is fresh and can be most impactful, ask customers for their opinions in a timely manner.

 The first step here, of course, is to accurately map the customer journey.
 There are many online tools to guide you in mapping your customer lifecycle.
 Alternatively, and depending on the complexity of your business, you may wish to enlist support from a digital advisory.
-A digital advisory can unbiasedly map your existing and aspirational customer lifecycles through internal and external interviews, research and industry at-large best practices.
+A digital advisory can unbiasedly map your existing and aspirational customer lifecycles through internal and external interviews, research, and industry-at-large best practices.

 With a customer lifecycle complete, you can pose thoughtful and relevant questions – which are likely to capture more and better responses from your customer base.
 I recommend that you either segment sections of the customer lifecycle (example: prospect, customer, post-customer) or identify milestones and build out questions around these stages.

-Like I said in the beginning, the quality of your questions impacts the quality of responses.
+Like I said in the beginning, the quality of your questions impacts the quality of your responses.
 Specific questions elicit specific answers – and the more detailed the feedback, the better your business can improve upon its customer experience.

 Guide customers in how they give feedback by pointing out specific parts of their experience.
 If you’re posing open-ended and subjective questions, follow it up with “Why?” or “How?”